apache/mxnet/MKL_README.md

 brew link gcc49
 ```

-### Modify Makefile to enable openMP for MacOS
+### Enable openMP for MacOS

-If you want to enable openMP for better performance, you should modify these two file:
+If you want to enable openMP for better performance, you should modify these two files:

 1. Makefile L138: